george24601/notes/mgmt/build_team.md

 The excuse for overstaffing is always the need for a specialist in the team just in case we need him.
 One should only have on a team the knowledges and skills that are needed day in day out for the bulk of the work.
 Specialists who are needed once in a while should always remain outside, and hired on contract.

-Easier to build new relationship than saving old relationship

-You have to care deeply about your people, but not what they think of you

 Have strong onboarding documents and employee handbooks.
 Have new employees improve those onboarding documents

-It’s ok, and even desirable to have products with some overlap.
-Each pushes the other to be better with friendly competition

  It’s your responsibility, therefore, to get your team on the same page: Get used to repeating yourself, and drop the passive-aggressive “as I said last week” and “per my last email.”
-Research shows that neutral tones come across as negative, and positive tones as neutral.
-Overcorrect with emoji, GIFs, and explicit communication.
-Sarcasm and irony are big gambles—our advice is to skip them.

- At a certain point your learning will plateau, and this is when the second type of work kicks in: executing.
-This is the act of applying that knowledge to get the job done and create leverage.
-Eventually, you will create enough leverage to automate the job or grow out of it, and this is when you start the cycle over.
-Learn.
-Execute.

 For every open job on your team, you need to spend one hour a day on recruiting-related activities.
 Cap that investment at 50% of your time.